 Expression Effects

 i.dereference() Access the value referred to

 i.equal(j) Compare for equality with j

+Expression Effects

 i.increment() Advance by one position

 i.decrement() Retreat by one position

 i.advance(n) Advance by n positions

 i.distance_to(j) Measure the distance to j

-In addition to implementing the core interface functions, an iterator derived from iterator_facade typically defines several constructors.
+In addition to implementing the core interface functions, an iterator derived from iterator\facade typically defines several constructors.
 To model any of the standard iterator concepts, the iterator must at least have a copy constructor.
 Also, if the iterator type X is meant to be automatically interoperate with another iterator type Y (as with constant and mutable iterators) then there must be an implicit conversion from X to Y or from Y to X (but not both), typically implemented as a conversion constructor.
-Finally, if the iterator is to model iterator_facade and the operator implementations need to be able to access the core member functions in the derived class.
-Making the core member functions public would expose an implementation detail to the user.
-The design used here ensures that implementation details do not appear in the public interface of the derived iterator type.

-Forward Traversal Iterator or a more-refined iterator concept, a default constructor is required.
+Finally, if the iterator is to model Forward Traversal Iterator or a more-refined iterator concept, a default constructor is required.